Dipanshu90/Netflix-clone/README.md

-# To run, Do npm i then npm run start.
+# To run, Do "npm i" then "npm run start".

 # Getting Started with Create React App and Redux